 One of their most significant innovations has been Invisalign Express, a faster and more affordable treatment for patients with minor misalignments.
 Express usually costs less than full Invisalign treatment, although your final cost actually depends on a variety of factors.
 While your specific dentist and condition dictate most of the final price, we’ve laid out all the other factors here, so you’ll have a much better estimate of your bottom line costs.

 There’s no flat rate for Invisalign Express because it all depends on your condition and your dentist’s rates.
 But in general, it’s significantly less expensive than Invisalign’s full treatment because it requires fewer aligners and office visits.

-Generally, you can expect to pay somewhere between $1,800 and $4,000 (with an average of around $3,000) for Invisalign Express treatment.
+Generally, you can expect to pay somewhere between $1,500 and $3,000 for Invisalign Express treatment, and $3,000–$5,000 for Invisalign Lite or Moderate.
 Under certain conditions, it might fall outside this range, but most often it doesn’t.
 Sure, you can ask your friend what they paid for Invisalign Express, but it could be completely different from your costs because your teeth are unique!
 Schedule an examination and consultation with your dentist to get a customized, accurate estimate.

 5 Factors That Impact Your Treatment Cost

 Your Invisalign Express treatment cost is based on numerous factors.
 Each of these can have a significant influence on the final, out-of-pocket price you pay.

 1. Condition Complexity/Severity

 Invisalign’s standard plan is capable of treating the full spectrum of teeth and jaw misalignments (even serious bite issues) but Invisalign Express is only designed to correct minor cases of crowding and spacing in the front six teeth.
 Even though it has a much narrower scope of treatable conditions, a case’s complexity can still have a significant impact on the final price.